oracle-livelabs/database/23cfree/js-generic-post-execution-debugging/post-execution-debugging.md

 - The location in the module's code where to fire
 - Which action to take, optionally providing a condition for the probe to fire

 Actions include printing the value of a single variable (`watch` point) or taking a `snapshot` of all variables in the current scope.
+More information about the structure of the debugscpec can be found in JavaScript Developers Guide, chapter 8.

 1. Review the `business_logic` module's source code